hannesdelbeke/brain/books/thomas j frank notes - hyperfocus.md

     - Biological Prime Time – each of us has a “chronotype”; our bodies are programmed to have different high and low-energy times, as well as a propensity to sleep at certain times.
     - Track your energy levels to figure out when you should do your highest-energy tasks.
     - Energy levels fluctuate during the week – people are least engaged on Mondays and most engaged on Fridays
+> [!NOTE]-
-        - _Really though?
+> - _Really though?
 For most of my life, I’ve been the least engaged on Fridays – it’s the weekly version of senioritis.
 I’m also quite engaged on Mondays.
 Currently, Fridays are my most engaged day, but that’s only because of a Friday Beeminder deadline for uploading videos._
-        - _Chris cites this paper:_ [Bored mondays and focused afternoons: The rhythm of attention and online activity in the workplace](https://www.researchgate.net/publication/266655565_Bored_mondays_and_focused_afternoons_The_rhythm_of_attention_and_online_activity_in_the_workplace) – _the summary states, “On Mondays people are most bored but also most focused.”
+> - _Chris cites this paper:_ [Bored mondays and focused afternoons: The rhythm of attention and online activity in the workplace](https://www.researchgate.net/publication/266655565_Bored_mondays_and_focused_afternoons_The_rhythm_of_attention_and_online_activity_in_the_workplace) – _the summary states, “On Mondays people are most bored but also most focused.”
 I think Chris’ further summarization of this point in the book doesn’t accurately convey its meaning._

 - Drink Alcohol and Caffeine Strategically
     - Alcohol can boost creativity, but decreases focus
     - Caffeine does the opposite; it increases focus, but decreases creativity and ability to scatterfocus.